AEW Dynasty lineup: The updated card for Sunday's pay-per-view event - Pro Wrestling Dot Net

 -(Pre-Show): ROH Six-Man Tag Team Champions Jay White, Austin Gunn, and Colten Gunn vs. AEW Trios Champions Max Caster, Anthony Bowens, and Billy Gunn for both titles

+-(Pre-Show): Orange Cassidy and Katsuyori Shibata vs. Shane Taylor and Lee Moriarty

 Powell’s POV: AEW pay-per-view events are priced at $49.99 on Bleacher Report, traditional pay-per-view television, and now TrillerTV.com in the United States.
-Join me for my live review of AEW Dynasty, plus a same night audio review will be available for Dot Net Members (including our Patreon subscribers).
+Join me for my live review of AEW Dynasty on Sunday.
+A same night audio review will be available for Dot Net Members (including our Patreon subscribers).

-If a good booker was in charge, this would have the potential to be actually good instead of dirtsheet and neckbeard good.